 “Official cocktails” are not news.
 Countries have often had them, to showcase their products.
 The official cocktail of Peru is the Pisco Sour, highlighting the country’s white spirit, pisco.
 The official cocktail of Brazil is the Caipirinha, made with cachaça.
 The Mojito is the national drink of Cuba, where there’s plenty of run with which to make it.

 But “official cocktail” could become a closer-to-home trend.

-The Coquito Mojito was chosen among six cocktails created by a mixologist who was retained by a group Naples restaurateurs, called the Naples Orignals, seeking an official cocktail.
-It has been renamed the Naples Original.
+The Coquito Mojito was chosen among six cocktails created by a mixologist who was retained by a group of Naples restaurateurs, called the Naples Originals, seeking an official cocktail.

 Ingredients Per Drink

 1] The Coquito Mojito won a contest to become the official cocktail of Naples, Florida.
 Photo courtesy Naples Originals.

 1. In the cocktail shaker, lightly muddle the mint in the coconut cream.
 Add lime juice, rum, and coconut flavored rum.